meinside/meinside.github.io/_posts/2015-12-04-Lets-Encrypt-with-Raspberry-Pi.md

 ## 2. Create & install certificate

-*letsencrypt-auto* is the excutable file.

-Everytime when running it, it will take some time in Raspberry Pi.
+On Raspberry Pi, it will take some time everytime when you run the command.

 ```bash
 ./letsencrypt-auto --help all
 ```

+It will show all options and their descriptions.

-Run it with desired options.
+Then run it again with desired options:

 ```bash
 $ ./letsencrypt-auto -d MY_DOMAIN1 -d MY_DOMAIN2 --apache -m MY_EMAIL --redirect --agree-tos